chrissearle/munin_netatmo/README.md

 Limitations
 ===========

 Netatmo only allows a very low number of API-Calls.
-So it might be needed to lower your Munin-Cronjob-Intensity.
-Otherwise you might get the following error:
+So you might get the following error:

 ```
 PHP Fatal error:  Uncaught exception 'NAApiErrorType' with message 'User usage reached' in /srv/git/netatmo/Netatmo-API/NAApiClient.php:356
 ```

 We are using a cache file now, which stores the API results for 15 Minutes, so you shouldn't run in this problem anymore.
+If you have many Sensors you might have to increase the Cache-Timeout.